Russia stages big Victory Day parade amid Ukraine crisis

 The Soviet Union lost more than 20 million people in World War Two and the end of fighting in Europe was marked in cities across Russia, including Vladivostok in the far east.

-In Sevastopol, home of Russia's Black Sea Fleet, servicemen and veterans marched in a parade that also included armoured vehicles and anti-aircraft missiles.
+In Sevastopol, home of Russia's Black Sea Fleet, servicemen and veterans marched in a parade that also included armored vehicles and anti-aircraft missiles.

 Banners read "Sevastopol without fascists" and "It's our duty to remember".